 A fixed duty method operates to collect a fixed amount of duty - regardless of the actual export price of the goods.
-The fixed duty is determined when the Minister exercises the power to ascertain an amount for the export price and the normal value.

 9.2.2 Floor price duty method

 The floor price duty method sets a 'floor', for example a normal value of \$100 per tonne, and duty is collected when the actual export price is less than that normal value of \$100 per tonne.
 The floor price is either the normal value or the NIP, whichever becomes applicable under the duty collection system.